Toloka/docs/en/guide/concepts/pool-main.md

 1. Click **Add a pool** on the project page.

 1. Set the **Pool name (visible only to you)** field.
-The pool name shown only to you (as a requester) on the [project](../../glossary.md#project) page.
+Only you will see this pool name on the [project](../../glossary.md#project) page.

 1. Specify the pool description which will be displayed instead of the project description in the task list for Tolokers.
 By default, Tolokers see the description from the project settings.
-To use a different description, uncheck the **Use project description** box and Set the **Public description**.
-If necessary, click **+ Private comment** to add a private project description that will only be available to you.
+To use a different description, uncheck the **Use project description** box and set **Public description**.
+If necessary, click **+ Private comment** to add a private project description that only you will see.

 1. Click **Create**.